BradleyChatha/jcli/README.md

 So by doing `get(Mode.normal)` we're saying "Give us the value the user passed in.
 Or, if the user didn't pass in a value, default to `Mode.normal`".

-First, let's look at the help text, as it very slightly changes for nullable arguments.
+First, let's look at the help text, as it very slightly changes for nullable arguments:

 ```bash
 $> ./mytool --help